ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``particles.rigid_injected_species`` (`strings`, separated by spaces)
     List of species injected using the rigid injection method.
-The rigid injection method is useful when injecting a relativistic particle beam, in boosted-frame simulation ; see the :ref:`input-output section <theory-io>` for more details.
+The rigid injection method is useful when injecting a relativistic particle beam in boosted-frame simulations; see the :ref:`input-output section <theory-io>` for more details.
     For species injected using this method, particles are translated along the `+z` axis with constant velocity as long as their ``z`` coordinate verifies ``z<zinject_plane``.
 When ``z>zinject_plane``,